artofthesmart/hypertext/_demo/pages/03.typography/default.md

-This page shows example HTML tags to give you an idea of the look and feel of Hypertext.
-You can feel free to copy this code for testing your own themes, too!
+This page shows lots of example HTML tags to give you an idea of the look and feel of Hypertext.

 ===